olizzh0105/review-data-source-analysis/README.md

 Matching review counts improves same-app comparability, but does **not** guarantee that the two platforms represent the same historical time window.

+For some applications, the same number of reviews represents substantially different periods across the two platforms.

+Timestamp coverage is therefore treated as a central robustness consideration throughout the analysis.

 ---

 ## Analysis Structure